aashavskiy/aliksbookbot/README.md

-README.md
+Updated README.md

 # Telegram Bot: Send-to-PocketBook

 This is a Telegram bot designed to simplify the process of uploading e-books to your PocketBook device.
-The bot allows users to send book files directly to a predefined PocketBook email address through Telegram.
+The bot allows authorized users to send book files directly to a predefined PocketBook email address through Telegram.
+It securely manages secrets and configurations using environment variables.

 ---

 ## **Features**
-- Accepts files in popular e-book formats such as `.epub`, `.fb2`, `.mobi`, etc.
+- **File Uploads**: Accepts popular e-book formats (e.g., `.epub`, `.fb2`, `.mobi`) and sends them to PocketBook.
+- **Whitelist Security**: Only authorized users can interact with the bot.
+- **Environment Variables**: Secrets like API tokens and email credentials are securely managed using `.env` files or cloud-managed environment variables.
+- **Automatic File Cleanup**: Deletes temporary files after successful upload.
-- Sends the received files to your PocketBook email for synchronization with your device.
+- **SMTP Integration**: Sends files via email using the configured SMTP server.
-- Supports a whitelist of authorized Telegram users.
-- Easy to configure and extend.

 ---

 ## **Project Structure**

 Here is a breakdown of the files in this repository:

 - **`bookbot.py`**:
-  The main script for the bot.
-Handles file uploads, user authentication, and sending files to the PocketBook email.
+  The main bot script that handles file uploads, user authentication, and sending books to PocketBook.

+- **`requirements.txt`**:
+  Lists all the dependencies required for the bot to function.

-- **`config.py`**:
+- **`.env`**:
-  Configuration file that contains essential variables such as the bot token, PocketBook email, and email server settings.
+  A file containing secrets such as the Telegram API token and email credentials (used locally, not included in the repository for security reasons).

 - **`whitelist.py`**:
-  Contains a list of authorized Telegram user IDs.
-Only these users are allowed to send files to the bot.
+  Contains a list of authorized Telegram user IDs (whitelist).

 - **`.gitignore`**:
-  Specifies files and folders to exclude from version control (e.g., virtual environment files, logs, etc.).
+  Specifies files and folders to exclude from version control (e.g., `.env`, virtual environment files, logs).

 - **`README.md`**:
-  This file.
-Explains the bot's purpose, features, setup, and usage.
+  Explains the bot's purpose, features, setup, and usage instructions.

 ---